Daisy128/Walking-Stone/README.md

-# rolling-cubes-game
+# Walking Stoneman

-The rolling cubes puzzle game.
+The stone moving to the target place.

 ## Requirements